-The College has £6.9m of loans outstanding with bankers at 31 July 2022.
+The College has £3.4m of loans outstanding with bankers at 31 July 2023.
 The loans are secured by a fixed charge over College assets.
-The terms of the existing loan agreements vary between 13 months and 12 years remaining.
+The terms of the existing loan agreements vary between 6 and 11 years remaining.
 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.